NeuroVRHack/Vanguard_Table_1/README.md

 - Oculus Quest 2

 ## Instructions
-How would someone set up and run your project?
+Download the apk/build file from the repository and run it using a VR-compatible setup.
 ## License
 This project is licensed under [MIT License](LICENSE).